puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 Once you have listed each repo you want to manage with r10k in r10k.yaml, you're done configuring!

 Subsequent changes to the branches will be kept in sync on the filesystem by future r10k runs.
 You can read more about that in [running r10k][running].

+###zack-r10k module

+Alternatively, you can use the [zack-r10k](https://forge.puppetlabs.com/zack/r10k) module to help you configure the r10k.yaml file.
+This module and its documentation is available on the the Puppet Forge.

 ###Previous Directory Environment Configurations